Last Updated on

 Can I Be Sued Personally If I Have an LLC?

 Forming an LLC adds a layer of protection between your business and personal assets.
 However, there are certain instances when a court may decide that the individuals behind a company should be held accountable personally for the obligations of the LLC.
 In legal terms, this is referred to as “piercing the veil” because this essentially shatters the legal barrier between you and your business.
 If it appears that your business is not operating in good faith as a business, a court may determine that the entity is nothing more than your “alter ego” and not legitimate.

 Am I Personally Liable for Debts if I Have an LLC?

-As mentioned above, business owners can endanger their liability protection by signing personal guarantees for debts, even if on behalf of the LLC.
+As mentioned above, business owners can endanger their limited liability protection by signing personal guarantees for debts, even if on behalf of the LLC.

 Members are also likely to be held personally liable for any of the LLC’s federal tax obligations as well as debts for payroll taxes.

 Best Practices to Ensure Protection Under an LLC